gavinlyonsrepo/cylon/README.md

 Installation
 -----------------------------------------------
-cylon is installed by PKGBUILD on a Arch based Linux system The PKGBUILD file is available in the AUR Arch user repository.
+cylon is installed by PKGBUILD on a Arch based Linux system.
+The PKGBUILD file is available in the AUR Arch user repository.
-Install it using an AUR helper program  or installations instructions on Arch user repository page of Arch linux wiki
+Install it using an AUR helper program  or installations instructions on Arch user repository page of Arch linux wiki.
 * AUR package name : cylon
 * AUR maintainer : glyons
 * AUR location: https://aur.archlinux.org/packages/cylon/